top of page

 For those in leadership roles, delegation is a strategic tool to increase the capacity and development of your team.
 It's part of your succession planning.
 When you're having your one-to-ones, when you're looking at who you've got in your team, where you want to increase their capability and capacity, perhaps create omni-competent roles or increase potential - this is all part of your succession planning.

 Delegation is not a handoff.
+This isn't the handoff and 'slopey shoulders' as we used to call it - just getting tasks off your list and onto someone else's.
 It's a way of working with individuals on your team to increase their capacity and capability.

 Why "Faster to Do It Myself" Keeps You Stuck